 Return to Full Service

-On November 23, 2004, the Michigan Public Service Commission issued a final order in Case No. U-13808* addressing Return to Full Service; further clarification was provided on June 30, 2005 in an order on rehearing*.
+On November 23, 2004, the Michigan Public Service Commission issued a final order in Case No. U-13808* addressing Return to Full Service.
 Highlights included:

 - Utilities require reasonable notice for Electric Choice customers returning to Full Service to plan for the needs of its customers during the summer peak demand season (June through September)